sje30/g2chvc/README.md

 	knitr::knit2pdf(system.file("makefigs", "hvc_class.Rnw", package="g2chvc"))

+Or from the command line you can do something like:
+	MC_CORES=8 Rscript -e 'knitr::knit2pdf(system.file("makefigs", "hvc_class.Rnw", package="g2chvc"))'

-This will generate a vignette and leave a copy of the .tex file and the generated vignette `hvc_class.pdf`.
+This will generate a vignette and leave a copy of the .tex file in the `/tmp` directory and the generated vignette `hvc_class.pdf` in your working directory.